rich-hart/openstax-setup/README.rst

 4. Read the output and do some manual setup.

-5. Set up openstax/connect-rails example on raring:

-   ``./bin/fab -H raring example_setup``

-6. Read the output and do more manual setup.

-7. Start the applications (in 3 terminals):
+5. Start services (in 2 terminals):

    ``./bin/fab -H raring services_run``

    ``./bin/fab -H raring services_run_ssl``

+6. Set up openstax/connect-rails example on raring:

+   ``./bin/fab -H raring example_setup``

+7. Read the output and do more manual setup.

+8. Start example:

    ``./bin/fab -H raring example_run``

-8. Go to http://raring:4000 and try to login.
+9. Go to http://raring:4000 and try to login.